All Products

 Check the most recent 200 log entries in the pod error logs.
 Make sure that no errors with a severity level of Error or Fatal exist.

 If the preceding errors exist, exceptions recently occurred on the NGINX Ingress controller due to invalid configurations.
-You must resolve the issue and then reinitiate an update.
+You must fix the issue and then reinitiate an update.
 For more information, see NGINX Ingress controller troubleshooting.

 LoadBalancer Service Healthy